james-cordeiro/cordeiro-box/README.md

     $ git config --global user.email "youremail@domain.com"
 ```

-If you are using a service such as github or bitbucket then you will need to install the ssh keys neccessary to perform upstream pull/push requests to the online git repos.
+If you are using a service such as github or bitbucket then you will need to install the ssh keys neccessary to perform pull/push requests to the online git repos.
 Instructions can be found here: https://help.github.com/articles/generating-ssh-keys

 Node
 ----